In

 cathedral of St. John the Baptist in San Juan, Puerto Rico.

-Bay on Good Friday, April 1528, with the intention of starting a
+Bay area on Good Friday, April 1528, with the intention of starting a

 colony.
 He declared it “the best port in the world.”
 After